-A student who has been approved for substitution of a foreign language due to an appropriate and documented disability must complete 6 total hours of approved substitution course work in an approved culture (see list below) to meet the requirement for graduation.
+A student who has been approved for substitution of a foreign language due to an appropriate and documented disability must complete 6 total hours of approved substitution course work in an approved culture to meet the requirement for graduation.

-Bachelor of Arts and Bachelor of Fine Arts students must complete 12 total hours of approved substitution course work to meet the requirement for graduation.
-For B.A. or B.F.A. students, 6 hours of the requirement will be fulfilled by an in-depth study of one culture, and the other 6 hours will be fulfilled by focusing on another culture.
+For Bachelor of Arts and Bachelor of Fine Arts students who must complete 12 total hours of approved substitution course work to meet the requirement for graduation, 6 hours of the requirement will be fulfilled by an in-depth study of one culture, and the other 6 hours will be fulfilled by focusing on another culture.

 Oklahoma City University does not recognize sign language as an acceptable substitute for a foreign language requirement.

-Students who wish to transfer credits from another institution for substitution of the foreign language requirement must go through the academic transfer of undergraduate credit process as described in the undergraduate catalogue.
+Students who wish to transfer credits from another institution for substitution of the foreign language requirement must go through the academic transfer of undergraduate credit process as described in the undergraduate catalog.

-The student will meet with the Director of Student Health and Disability Services to determine the documentation requirements for the accommodation.
+The student will meet with the Coordinator of Disability Services to determine the documentation requirements for the accommodation.

 NOTE: Specific documentation is required.